BrunooShow/YPDrawSignatureView/README.md

         super.viewDidLoad()
         // Do any additional setup after loading the view, typically from a nib.

-        // Setting this view controller as the signature view delegate, so the didStart() and
+        // Setting this view controller as the signature view delegate, so the didStart(),
-        // didFinish() methods below in the delegate section are called. signatureView.delegate = self
+        // didFinish() and didValidate() methods below in the delegate section are called. signatureView.delegate = self
     }